petebachant/foamStyleCheck/README.md

 ### Setting up Travis CI

-To integrate with Travis CI, this repository can either be added as a submodule to any OpenFOAM project, which would allow local testing, or can be cloned separately as part of the Travis testing process, which is configured in the repository's `travis.yml` file.
+To integrate with Travis CI, this repository can either be added as a submodule to any OpenFOAM project, as described above, which would allow local testing, or can be cloned separately as part of the Travis testing process, which is configured in the repository's `.travis.yml` file.

 The Travis CI configuration should be modified to ensure `vera++` is installed and the `checkStyle` script is run at some phase in the testing